n8ventures/TilingZoeDepth/README.md

 ## Notes

 - I only tested this on Windows.
-Not sure if it will work on Linux or MacOS
+Not sure if it will work on Linux.
+- OSX (Metal/Apple Silicon) WIP.

 Images used: